Voice123: Portraits is an Ongoing Series of Interviews Profiling Our Clients.

-Based in Somerville and established in 2004, the company philosophy has always been to work hard, and take time to enjoy as well as experience all the good things in life while giving back to the community so others can do the same.
+Based in Somerville and officially established in 2005, the company philosophy has always been to work hard, and take time to enjoy as well as experience all the good things in life — while giving back to the community so others can do the same.
 Good Life Productions’ creative prowess has long since extended its reach to include promoting businesses, bolstering fundraisers, and profiling the work of non-profits — not only nearby or within the confines of Neal and Julia’s home state, but much further afield.

 “We actually started the same year YouTube started,” explains Julia, “so video was becoming more prevalent.
 Broadband was beginning to reach across the country and people could watch videos on their computers.
 Now it’s almost impossible to think of a time when we couldn’t do that.
 When I drew up the business plan for Good Life Productions in 2004, there were very few companies like ours.
 There were maybe three or four big production companies in the Boston area, but very few mom-and-pop shops.”

 Shooting family history videos wasn’t easy at first, she remembers; producing what were essentially small documentaries was expensive and would take a long time.
 The biographies usually centered around milestone-birthdays, such as 50 or 70.
 They even filmed one biography of a woman aged 103.

 The business also struggled during the financial crisis of 2008, but because theirs were the only mouths to feed, it wasn’t difficult for Neal and Julia to tighten their belts and make ends meet.